dmouscher/nomic/rules-3.md

 On their turn, a player may move their Capital to a valid TILE (*i.e.* a LAND TILE claimed by said player that is at least 2 TILES away from all other Capitals) no more than 10 TILES from the Capital's previous location for a cost of 15 Technology, 25 Energy, and 10 Wood.

-This rule supersedes Rule 321.
-Any part of Rule 321 that describes a mechanism for moving non-mobile units or Capitals is to be considered void.
-This paragraph is automatically deleted if there are no parts of Rule 321 that describe any such mechanisms.

 ## 375

 For 100bf any player may purchase a custom emoji slot on the discord.
 If their image is deemed inappropriate by the mods they must change it.
 Players may trade their custom emoji slots